chungyc/site-personal/site/article/technical/website/diagrams/trying-out.md

 ![First diagram](/diagrams/article/diagrams/first.svg)

+The code snippet above imports the [Diagrams.Runner] module, which is a custom module for this web site to generate SVG output from [Diagrams].
+It exports the `putDiagram` function which does this work.

-In subsequent code snippets, I will omit the definition of the `main` function.
+In subsequent code snippets,
+I will omit the import statement and the definition of the `main` function.
-It will almost always be the same, but it is not part of the implicitly included boilerplate that this site uses for the code.
-This is to allow customizations of the `main` function, in particular the options, in the rare cases where it might be needed.

 ## Combining diagrams